tenev89/tenev89/README.md

 ## 👨‍💻 About Me

-Hello there!
-I am a recent graduate of a QA Engineer course seeking an Entry QA position.
-I believe that my skills and qualities make me a valuable addition and my attention to details will contribute to the quality of the software products.
+Hello! 👋 I'm a passionate and detail-oriented person with a recent graduation from QA Engineer course.
+I'm dedicated to ensuring the quality and reliability of software products through rigorous testing and continuous improvement practices.

+I have gained valuable experience by working on a variety of projects and utilizing different tools, all of which I've diligently practiced and refined.
+You can explore some of my work across six repositories, which demonstrate my dedication and proficiency.

 ## 🎓 Education